AjisaiAme/AjisaiAme/README.md

 hello, i'm ajisai.

-i try to connect my degree with the things i like. ajisai.ame in development. v2 soon on astro
+i try to connect my degree with the things i like. ajisai.ame v2 in the works.

 ---